-Steps to Build a Partial DLT

-To conduct a partial DLT analysis, one Streets (\.xus) file is needed.
+Steps to Build a Partial DLT To conduct a partial DLT analysis, one Streets (.xus) file is needed.
 This file will then be converted to a DLT composed of three intersections: an upstream crossover, a main intersection, and a downstream crossover.

-- 1. Start a new Streets (\.xus) file.
+This is a one-way-only process that cannot be reversed.
+It is strongly recommended to save a copy of your original file for future reference. - 1.
+Start a new Streets (.xus) file.
 This will serve as the conventional intersection file.
 Enter the conventional intersection demand and any desired universal inputs such as the peak hour factor, % heavy vehicles, speed limit, and timing data. - a.
 The universal inputs will be copied over to the three intersections generated by converting the conventional file to DLT. - b.
 The demand input will be redistributed to the three intersections generated by converting the conventional file to DLT. - 2.
 Go to the Alternative group box which is found in the Detailed Input Data.
 Check the Alternative Intersection box.